larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 It's trying to get the gnome and there's a magnet holder there.
 And oh, I see,
-and they know when he gospar has in his hand.
+and they know when he Gosper has in his hand.
 So he's he's only now dropping it in there.
 So it realizes that it it
 it it it has scripted.
 It does have that much force sense and now it's moving it around.
-And it moves it and then it searches for it with the video sector and it finds it and it establishes the coordinate transformation.
+And it moves it and then it searches for it with the vidissector and it finds it and it establishes the coordinate transformation.
 (46:37)
 And here we're looking at the
-3:40 and we're and it's able to.
+340 and we're and it's able to.
 Essentially,
 do a reverse transform and you see.
-You know what the grippers would look like, reprojected back to the to the 3:40.
+You know what the grippers would look like, reprojected back to the to the 340.
 And OK, so it's moving around and it.
 (47:03)
 Calibrates itself in this.